Drachenfrucht1/godotcord/README.md

 # Notes

+- You can find precompiled versions as artifacts of the github actions.
+  These versions are compile with target release_debug and all modules (and the editor) enabled.
+  You will most likely get a warning from windows and macos because the executables are not signed.

-On Mac the shared library will not be found automatically.
+- On Mac the shared library will not be found automatically.
   Execute `install_name_tool -add_rpath @executable_path GODOT_EXECUTABLE_NAME` in the bin directory to fix this issue.

 # Documentation